tangrammer/cryogen-blog/resources/templates/md/posts/15-12-2014-milesian-aop.md

  :toc true}

 [milesian/aop](https://github.com/milesian/aop) clojure library lets you wrap your stuartsierra components in the same way as AOP does.
-It includes system customization actions and component matchers.
+It includes a component/update-system customization function and specific component-matchers.

 If you aren't familiar with Aspect Oriented Programming [AOP](http://en.wikipedia.org/wiki/Aspect-oriented_programming) it's a programming paradigme that aims to increase modularity by allowing the separation of cross-cutting concerns.
 In other practical words/examples with AOP you can plug or unplug transversal functionality (also called aspects or concerns) to your existent code without changing it.
 Examples of cross-cutting concerns can be: applying security, logging and throwing events.
+As wikipedia says:
+> Logging exemplifies a crosscutting concern because a logging strategy necessarily affects every logged part of the system.
+Logging thereby crosscuts all logged classes and methods....

-Your app only defines the **thing-to-happen** and the **place-where-will-happen**
+Your app only needs to define the **thing-to-happen** and the **place-where-will-happen**

 In milesian/aop world the thing-to-happen is a milddleware fn and the place-where-will-happen is calculated with a [Match](https://github.com/tangrammer/defrecord-wrapper/blob/master/src/defrecord_wrapper/aop.clj#L4) protocol implementation